pablop16n/web-docs-scorer/README.md

 * _greater_segments_score_
 * _short_segments_score

-  Also the 'short segments' (menu_length) threshold, indicating the minimum amount of characters that a segment must have in order to being taken into account, is language-dependent.
+Also what we call '[short segments](#glossary)' (menu_length) threshold, indicating the minimum amount of characters that a segment must have in order to being considered 'short segment', is language-dependent.

-In our experiments, as a first approach, we stablished the desidered ratios and thresholds for each indicator for the Spanish language, by using a sample  from HPLT v1.2.
+In our experiments, as a first approach, we established the desidered ratios and thresholds for each indicator for the Spanish language, by examining a sample  from HPLT v1.2.
 These ratios are valid for this language only, so an adaption method is needed for other languages.

-In order to adapt the values to other languages, we used the scores and labels provided as metadata in HPLT v1.2. from a sample of 10k documents per language.
-Every document was analized with a modified version of the [_language_score_](#language_score).
+In order to adapt the values to other languages, we used the language detection scores and labels provided as metadata in HPLT v1.2. from a sample of 10.000 documents per language.
+Every document was analyzed with a modified version of the [_language_score_](#language_score).
 In the modified version, the number of correct alphabetic characters of every segment is multiplied by the language identifier probability of the segment.
 We want to know which documents have the highest proportion of segments and the better probability in the correct language.
-For example, let us consider a document with three segments, the first one has a language probability of 0.9 and contains 500 alphabetic characters.
+For example, let us consider a document with three segments; the first one has a language probability of 0.9 and contains 500 alphabetic characters.
 The second has a low language probability (0.4) and 25 alphabetic characters.
 The third is not in the correct language and contains only 10 alphabetic characters.
 The calculation of the modified _language_score_ will be:

 ```
 sum(correct_word_characters * language_probability) / sum(correct_word_characters + wrong_word_characters) * 10